JoshCheek/block_challenges/block_challenges.md

 <h3>Experiments</h3>

-What if you called `a b c` with curly braces and do/end?
+<p>What if you called `a b c` with curly braces and do/end?
 Which method do you think they would be assigned to?
-Try it to see if you are right :)
+Try it to see if you are right :)</p>

-If you wanted to use curly braces, but didn't want the block to go to the method direclty to their left, what could you do to get them to be passed to the correct method?
+<p>If you wanted to use curly braces,
+but didn't want the block to go to the method direclty to their left, what could you do to get them to be passed to the correct method?</p>

-You've seen this before.
+<p>You've seen this before.
 Think about Rake tasks, have you ever seen curly braces in a rake task?
 If not, why not, and can you find a way to use curly braces instead of do/end?
-Think about RSpec test suites, can you define a test that uses curly braces, and another that uses do/end?
+Think about RSpec test suites, can you define a test that uses curly braces, and another that uses do/end?</p>

 <h2>Lambda blocks vs Proc blocks vs Arrows</h2>

-So, some of the above is a bit of a lie.
+<p>So, some of the above is a bit of a lie.
 See, "Proc blocks" can behave as you've seen so far... but "Lambda blocks" behave like methods.
-You can find out what kind you have with the `lambda?` method:
+You can find out what kind you have with the `lambda?` method:</p>

 <div class="interactive-code">puts Proc.new { }.lambda?
 puts lambda { }.lambda?
 puts -> { }.lambda?</div>

-There are two ways that they can differ.
+<p>There are two ways that they can differ.
 The first is where return goes to.
-The second is how they deal with arguments.
+The second is how they deal with arguments.</p>

-I'll show you how I would experiment to figure out how the return value works:
+<p>I'll show you how I would experiment to figure out how the return value works:
 See if you can't figure out how to verify the argument one (have you seen "wrong number of arguments" before?
-What did you do to get that? try doing that for the block and proc to see how they behave).
+What did you do to get that? try doing that for the block and proc to see how they behave).</p>

 <div class="interactive-code">def proc_return
   Proc.new { return :from_block }.call